T-erry/real-estate-application/README.md

 - Responsive Design: Access the platform from various devices with a responsive and user-friendly design.

+## Technologies used
+The following projects used the technologies
+:
+- React
+- Firebase
+- TailwindCSS

 ### Support
 If you encounter any issues or have questions, our support team is ready to assist you.
 Reach out to me via email: terrywachuka10@gmail.com